xmppjs/xmpp.js/packages/client-core/src/fast/README.md

 You can supply your own functions to store and retrieve the token from a persistent database.

-If fast authentication fails, regular authentication with `credentials` will happen.
+If fast authentication fails, regular authentication will happen.

 ## Usage